 I had to include Zorba’s because I make it a point to go there every time I’m in Freeport.
-One reason is because I love their fresh-made conch fritters.
+One reason is that I love their fresh-made conch fritters.
 The other, albeit the main reason, is to scoff down one of their over-sized pieces of melt-in-your-mouth baklava.
 Zorba’s is located in the Port Lucaya Marketplace.

 If you are in search of a gorgeous, iridescent green-blue beach, take a short taxi ride to Taino Beach.
 There’s a big, festive, open-air restaurant on the beach with an active bar selling those must-have umbrella drinks.
 The restaurant streams cheerful calypso music.
 Beach chairs and umbrellas are available for rental.
 There is also a small pier for fishing or photo ops.

 Nassau, on the island of New Providence, is the capital and largest city of the Bahamas.
 Arguably the most popular cruise-ship stop, it’s known for its beaches and coral reefs, and watersports.
 Charming pastel-colored British colonial buildings are located throughout the island.

 Close to the cruise port is a small but nice beach that you can walk to.
 Just head out to the downtown area.
 At Senior Frogs, take a left and stay on the sidewalk for about five minutes and you’ll find yourself at this beach with soft sand and variegated blue and green water.

 A five-minute walk from the cruise ship will bring you to the Straw Market.
 Rows, stalls, and kiosks of every type of souvenir await you to be bartered for with very friendly locals.

 If your budget has a little leeway, Freeport and Nassau have options for excursions like snorkeling or ATV tours of the island.